-Simultaneous submissions are accepted with advance indication and prompt notification upon acceptance elsewhere.
-You can do so by logging into Submittable and making note of the withdrawal of all or part of your submission.
+Simultaneous submissions are accepted in all categories with advance indication and prompt notification upon acceptance elsewhere.
+Please send a message to us through Submittable if any of your work has been accepted elsewhere.
 Please do not email the editors directly regarding your submission.

 We welcome unsolicited submissions of poetry, original or in translation, twice a year: October 1 – November 30 and February 1 – March 31.
 Please note that our monthly submission limit for poetry is 300.
 Once we reach that limit, submissions will be closed for the remainder of that month.
-If you do not see the option to submit poetry, we have reached that limit.
+If you do not see the option Submit Poems, we have reached that limit.